+Upon transition to UDPTL T38, MTAs and media gateways SHOULD immediately send T.38 "No signal" indicator packets if the MTA or media gateway would not otherwise be sending signal or data packets.
 For DQoS considerations, T.38 fax packets SHOULD use the same port used by the voice packets for the connection.
-In addition, the MTA MUST send T.38 fax packets at a default 20ms packetization period in the upstream unless directed by the CMS via the packetization period to use a different packet rate (10/20/30ms).
-Similarly the MG MUST send T.38 fax packets at a default 20ms packetization period in the upstream unless directed by the MGC via the packetization period to use a different packet rate (10/20/30ms).
+In addition, MTAs and media gateways MUST send T.38 fax packets at a default 20ms packetization period in the upstream unless directed by the CMS via the packetization period to use a different packet rate (10/20/30ms).